-As required by ASC 740, Income Taxes ("ASC 740"), management of the Company has evaluated the positive and negative evidence bearing upon the realizability of its deferred tax assets, which are comprised principally of timing differences related to the recognition of revenue under the Celgene Agreement for book versus tax purposes.
-During the year ended December 31, 2011, management determined that it was more likely than not that it would realize a portion of its deferred tax assets because of the Company's ability to carryback future losses for U.S. federal income tax purposes.
-As a result, the Company reversed approximately \$10.7 million of the valuation allowance on its deferred tax assets in the year ended December 31, 2011, representing the amount of deferred tax assets that will be realized in 2012 and 2013, the years available for carryback.
-The Company utilized certain of the deferred tax assets, including net operating losses, generated in the year ended December 31, 2012 to reduce its federal income taxes payable in the year ended December 31, 2012.
-The provision for income taxes for the three and nine months ended September 30, 2013 was attributable to penalties and interest accrued for the non-payment of U.S. federal income taxes.
-For the three and nine months ended September 30, 2012, the Company elected to carry back a portion of its deferred tax assets, including net operating losses, generated in the three and nine months ended September 30, 2012, resulting in a reduction of its 2011 income tax liability and a benefit for income taxes of \$0.5 million and \$1.6 million, respectively.
+As required by ASC 740, Income Taxes ("ASC 740"), management of the Company has evaluated the positive and negative evidence bearing upon the realizability of the Company's deferred tax assets, which are comprised principally of timing differences related to the recognition of revenue under the Celgene Agreement for financial statement versus tax purposes.
+During the year ended

+December 31, 2011, management determined that it was more likely than not that it would realize a portion of its deferred tax assets because of the Company's ability to carryback future losses for U.S. federal income tax purposes.
+As a result, the Company reversed approximately \$10.7 million of the valuation allowance on its deferred tax assets in the year ended December 31, 2011, representing the amount of deferred tax assets that would realized in 2012 and 2013, the years available for carryback.
+The Company utilized certain of the deferred tax assets, including net operating losses, generated in the years ended December 31, 2013 and 2012 to reduce its federal income taxes payable each year.
+The provision for income taxes for the three months ended March 31, 2013 was attributable to penalties and interest accrued for the non-payment of U.S. federal income taxes.